Taliban bomb kills 14, wounds 145, despite hopes for Afghan pact

 “Continued Taliban attacks indicate that they have no commitment to peace,” Sediq Sediqqi, a spokesman for President Ashraf Ghani, told a news conference.

-The U.S. envoy negotiating with the Taliban to end America’s longest war condemned the blast.
-“Indiscriminate attacks and intentional injury to civilians are never warranted,” the envoy, Zalmay Khalizad, said in a post on Twitter.
+Zalmay Khalizad, the U.S. envoy negotiating with the Taliban to end America’s longest war, condemned the blast.

+“Indiscriminate attacks and intentional injury to civilians are never warranted,” Khalizad tweeted.
 “The focus should be on immediately reducing violence as we move closer to intra-Afghan negotiations that will produce a political roadmap and a permanent ceasefire.”

 Khalizad began his negotiations late last year in Qatar but the talking has not brought a reduction in the violence.
 And the violence has had virtually no impact on the talks.